 - As a meta point, consistency itself is important, like for criticizing Democrats… but not important to the Trump GOP

 What should we make of these inconsistencies?
 Liberals typically resort to charges of hypocrisy.
-Yet calling out hypocrisy assumes that consistency has value, that the Trump GOP cares about acting in accordance with principles, and that, in general, our public discourse should be held together with standards of logical coherence.
+Calling out hypocrisy assumes that consistency has value, that the Trump GOP cares about acting in accordance with principles, and that, in general, our public discourse should be held together with standards of logical coherence.
 Yet in point of fact, charges of hypocrisy are doing nothing.
 The Trump GOP nevertheless persist.
 Why?

-We are tempted to think that it is because, deep down, the Trump GOP holds other, more nefarious principles, and their actions are perfectly consistent with them.
-If they would simply be honest and sincere, all of their behavior would become explainable.
+We are tempted to think that it is because, deep down, the Trump GOP holds other, more nefarious principles, and their actions are consistent with them.
+If they would be honest and sincere, all of their behavior would become explainable.
 In short, the worldview is actually coherent and their actions consistent with it.
 They simply lie about the worldview.

-We are striving to find consistency and coherence because surely it must be there.
+We are striving to find consistency and coherence because it must be there.
 Fundamental logical principles require it.
 Yet our assumptions risk mischaracterizing the reality in a dangerous way.

 My concern is that the incoherence is not a bug.
 It is a feature.
 The inconsistency is becoming an end in itself.
 This is a sign of a creeping fascism.
 The charges of hypocrisy fail because what appears like hypocrisy is in fact an integral part of the Trump GOP system of belief.
 The assumptions in an accusation of hypocrisy are becoming politically nontrivial.